 Next, we asked single women what they were looking for in a man when it comes to health, fitness, and his body:

-- 13% said that a guy’s physique doesn’t need to be great, he just shouldn’t be overweight or skinny
+- 13% said that a guy’s physique doesn’t need to be great; he shouldn’t be overweight or skinny

 - 6% said that a guy having a great physique is one of the most important factors

 - 2% said it shouldn’t matter, but wouldn’t date a chubby guy

 - 1% said it shouldn’t matter, but wouldn’t date a skinny guy

 - 1% said they truly wouldn’t mind if a guy is out of shape

 Adding those groups up, 96% of women said they would prefer dating a guy who’s in good shape, whereas only 1% of women were totally open to dating men of any size or shape.

 Now, to be clear, if you’re in bad shape, you can certainly win a girl over based on a myriad of other attributes… but 97–99% would still have found you more attractive if you’d been in better shape.